zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

   * An empty path string will be replaced by the string `/`.

-This process will extract the same URL as the one for "URL for registration services" found in the [IANA Root Zone Database] and selecting the relevant TLD.
+This process will extract the same URL as the one for "URL for registration services" found in the [IANA Root Zone Database] after selecting the relevant TLD.

-[Backend RPC API]:                                  ../public/using/backend/rpcapi-reference.md
+[Backend RPC API]:                                  ../using/backend/rpcapi-reference.md
-[Backend configuration]:                            ../backend.md
+[Backend configuration]:                            backend.md
 [IANA Root Zone Database]:                          https://www.iana.org/domains/root/db